 Plants & Refineries in Texas

-The following are some of the plants throughout the state of Texas:
+The following are some of the plants throughout Texas, many of which have seen refinery accidents:

 - Baytown Refinery (ExxonMobil), Baytown